 How do I report tuition and fees for my TA approval?

 TA will only pay the tuition portion of your charges.
 All fees are the student’s responsibility.
-For the Fall 2020 semester, tuition should be reported as $156.00 per credit (in-state) or $332.60 (out-of-state).
-Fees should be reported as $14.09 per credit (in-state) or $37.59 per credit (out-of-state).
+Effective with the Fall 2023 semester, tuition should be reported as $160.01 per credit (in-state) or $337.21 (out-of-state).
+Fees should be reported as $14.59 per credit (in-state) or $38.09 per credit (out-of-state).
 Depending on your TA application/branch of service, you may have to manually calculate these amounts on the application.
 Please contact the Military Student Center with any questions or to request required documentation of your charges.

 Can I get both TA and the GI Bill?

 Yes.
 You can collect state TA and still receive your GI Bill.
-However, you cannot receive both federal TA and the Reserve GI Bills for the same class.
-If you are eligible for Ch 33 benefits, you can receive those benefits along with federal TA.
-Contact your unit’s education officer for information on what will be the best benefit for you.
+However, depending on the benefit you are receiving, you may not be able to collect both federal TA and your GI Bill for the same course(s).
+Contact your unit’s education officer for more information to determine what will be the best benefit for you.

 Can I receive financial aid at the same time?